Benefits of Job Shadowing Program

 International Medical Aid (IMA) has a primary mission of providing health care assistance to people in areas of Africa, South America, and the Caribbean.
 This care is life-saving in environments that don’t always have the best medical resources for their people.
-We offer programs to both healthcare practitioners and students that will be life-altering.
-We offer opportunities in the regions who are most in need.
+We offer job shadowing programs to both healthcare practitioners and students that will be life-altering.
+We offer job shadowing programs in the regions who are most in need.

 IMA is more than just doctors of different specialties working in the parts of the world that are most in need.
 Our goals are to help the next generation of healthcare professionals get off to the right start by offering them life-altering opportunities during their pre-healthcare educational times.
 The types of experiences that will get you into the best medical schools while providing you with an experience of a lifetime.
 The kind of experiences that will give you an edge once you enter medical school, and contribute to helping you begin to form your lifetime network of medical professionals.

 It isn’t easy to get into medical school these days.
 It is highly competitive, and those individuals who can show their passion for science are the ones who are most likely to truly succeed.
 You need to ask yourself what it is that you want to gain from your pre-med or pre-nursing clinical experience.
 There are numerous paths you can take.
 You can go through the training and become an emergency medical technician, nurse’s aid, or ER tech.
 There, you will get a good idea of what western medicine is all about in a clean and sterile environment surrounded by the latest expensive scanner and endless supplies of medical equipment.